tobias-barakaa/AirBnB_clone/README.md

-Write a class BaseModel that defines all common attributes methods for other classes:
+Write a class BaseModel that defines all common

+In this project we show you
- How to use the console to interact with the AirBnB clone:
+ "How to use the console to interact with the AirBnB clone:"

 Launch the console by running the python3 console.py